 Moisturizing Vanilla Whipped Body Scrub

-The method of making a whipped body scrub is very simple (as I will demonstrate in the recipe below).
-It’s a fun way to take basic body scrubs up a notch and add a little extra pampering to your skincare routine.
+The method of making a whipped body scrub is very simple.
+It’s a fun way to take basic body scrubs up a notch, all while adding a little extra pampering to your skincare routine.
 The following whipped sugar scrub recipe pairs shea butter with coconut sugar to create a gentle exfoliant that’s mild enough to use two or three times a week.

 Do you make your own skincare products?
 Have you ever made a whipped body scrub before?